 Lover – Eros

 Archetypes – actually “archetypes per se”- are, are cultural patterns and by their very nature, are universal and here to stay.
-Like the physical heritage stored in our genes, cultural patterns are saved in our collective consciousness.
+Like the physical heritage, stored in our genes, cultural patterns are saved in our collective consciousness.
 They can be invoked or forgotten, or even suppressed.
 But even in materialistic, matriarchal or patriarchal cultures, that are hostile to spirituality, to the male. or the feminine, archetypes cannot forever be suppressed.
-Again, note external like internal suppression of archetypes is a case of too much, or a too little, of a needed cultural models for humanity to survive and for the individual to live a meaningful life.
+Once more, external like internal suppression of archetypes is a case of too much, or of too little, of a needed cultural model for humanity to survive and for the individual to live a meaningful life.
 However, archetypes can be invoked as symbols any time — hence their power to manipulate, to motivate, to influence.
-There is much to contemplate in this archetypes which can be mapped with political, mythic and culture examples.
+There is much to contemplate in these archetypes which can be mapped with political, mythic and culture examples.
 The self-evident interpretation and its usefulness is overwhelmingly convincing.

 Copyright 2011-2014 stottilien.com – Text and illustrations may be used indicating stottilien.com ownership.

 - Emma Jung.
 Animus and Anima – Two Papers